tymyrddin/purple/source/docs/ctfs/ot-ics/concepts.md

 # Challenge concepts

-## What makes a concept worth building
+## Markers of a worthwhile concept

 A good OT/ICS CTF concept passes three tests before any code is written: